nfqde/nfq-react-grid/README.md

 </Container>
 ```

 The screen params define the Col size in its respective screen class.
 If no size is defined the col will be auto width.
 The mobile first nature defines also the definitions used for undefined sizes. (in the above example xl and xxl will use the same value as lg).

-### Offset usage:
+### Offset usage

 ```javascript
 <Container>
     <Row>